 Workshops and Webinars

-STOMP offers virtual workshops across multiple days, two-day in-person workshops, and 90-minute webinars on a variety of topics.
-STOMP’s hope is to enhance the connections and knowledge of our military families.
-Some of the topics include Parents Rights and Responsibilities in Achieving Education Services (IDEA, IFSP, IEP, IEP Teams, and 504), Advocacy, TRICARE/ECHO/ABA, PCS Tips (Home Files and FERPA), and Transition Planning (Post Secondary Education, Employment, Independent Living).
-You can bring in your child’s IEP to learn how they can best be supported!
+STOMP provides a range of learning opportunities tailored to military families, including virtual workshops spanning multiple days, two-day in-person workshops, and 90-minute webinars covering a variety of topics.
+Our goal is to strengthen connections and knowledge among military families.
+Some of the topics covered include Parents Rights and Responsibilities in Achieving Education Services (IDEA, IFSP, IEP, IEP Teams, and 504), Advocacy, TRICARE/ECHO/ABA, PCS Tips, and Transition Planning (Post Secondary Education, Employment, Independent Living).

 All STOMP instructors are military affiliated with EFMP family members!

 STOMP workshops and webinars are open to all military connected families!
 You do not need to be on active duty or located/stationed at the installation that is hosting.

 2024 STOMP Live Virtual Workshops:

 STOMP furnishes information in accordance with federal guidelines and laws.
 Every online live workshop is scheduled for a duration of two hours, with an additional hour allocated for addressing specific questions or facilitating breakout sessions to discuss your child’s Individualized Education Program (IEP).

 Please note, you do not have to be located/ stationed at hosting installation to attend.
 Simply click on the installation and register.